-Residential development occurring along the Front Street/Riverfront Corridor, or future residential development that may occur as part of a mixed-use development on the northeast corner of the Front/Soquel intersection, shall be highly articulated and expressive of the individual units within the complex.
+Residential development occurring along the Front Street/ Riverfront Corridor, or future residential development that may occur as part of a mixeduse development within the CVS/Trader Joes siteon the northeast corner of the Front/Soquel intersection, shall be highly articulated and expressive of the individual units within the complex.
 The use of sloping roofs, recessed loggias and balconies, bay windows, dormers and chimneys shall be carefully composed to create an intricate composition that expresses individual unit modules to the maximum extent practicable.
 A variety of building materials is encouraged, including the building materials recommended for the Pacific Avenue district above (e.g., stucco, brick, and stone).
 To avoid the creation of a "wall" of development along the riverfront between Soquel and Laurel Streets, development shall be highly articulated with variation in height.
 The required 10-foot sideyard setbacks shall also serve to break up the mass of development along this important edge.